jdhayford/portfolio/README.md

 > Nodejs, React, Javascript

 This was a mobile-first web application that I conceived of and built that showed real time activity at university facilities: 5 gyms and 29 campus dining locations used by the Cornell community.
+Unfortunately due to me delaying on an official release, it was primarily used by myself and people I knew (hard lesson learned on letting perfection be the enemy of good).
 I sunsetted it when I left Cornell and since then the project has been rebuilt (much better) by the talented people of the  Cornell Design and Tech Initiative and turned into the mobile app dubbed ["Flux"](https://www.cornelldti.org/Projects/flux)

 StreamSurfer [inactive]
 ---